 Reimbursement rates are established by fee schedules mandated by Medicare, private payors and Medicaid, and are likely to be set, in part, to federal and state government budgetary constraints.
 As a result, with respect to Medicare and Medicaid related revenue, we may not be able to offset the effects of general inflation on our operating costs through increases in prices for our products, as these inflation adjustments are subject to annual approval outside of our control.
-In particular, labor and related costs account for a significant portion of our operating costs and we compete with other healthcare providers to attract and retain qualified or skilled personnel and with various industries for administrative and service employees.
-This competitive environment has resulted in increased labor costs, which we saw in 2022 and expect to continue to see in 2023 as the labor market has tightened and there is increased competition for certain roles.
+In particular, labor and related costs account for a significant portion of our operating costs, and we compete with other healthcare providers to attract and retain qualified or skilled personnel and with various industries for administrative and service employees.
 As a result, increases in our operating costs including personnel-related costs could adversely affect our financial condition and results of operations.